Skip to main content

 • Intradermal (in between layers of the skin)

-If individuals have had keloid scarring in the past or have concern they will have keloid scarring, JYNNEOS can be administered:
+If individuals have had keloid scarring in the past or are concerned they will have keloid scarring, JYNNEOS can be administered subcutaneously.

 If you have concerns, you may discuss this with your provider or vaccinator.